Who are we?

 Your rights over your information

-If, when you consented to take part, you indicated that you did not want us to either obtain the above information from NHS Digital or to send you questionnaires, we will not process your data for this purpose.
+If, when you consented to take part, you indicated that you did not want us to either obtain the above information from NHS Digital or to send you questionnaires, we did not process your data for these purpose.
 If you agreed for us to keep your contact details on file after the study ends, we may contact you if we feel you or your data could contribute to other important health questions.
-As you were very unwell at the time, a relative, close friend or an independent consultee may have provided their opinion, on your behalf.
+As you were very unwell at the time, a relative, close friend or an independent consultee may have provided their opinion of your wishes, on your behalf.
 In either situation, you can opt out if you no longer wish that we process your data in these way (contact details below).

 More information about the 65 Trial is available on this website.
-If you have any other questions or wish to opt out, please contact:
+If you have any other questions or wish to opt out or withdraw, please contact:

 Alvin Richards-Belle Trial Manager Alvin.Richards-Belle@icnarc.org 020 7269 9277